Assiut Asyut, Egypt Travel Guide

 Factor in extra time.

-Walking has the best way to explore Assiut's local markets and riverside areas, offering a close-up experience of daily life.
+Walking has the best way to explore Assiut's local markets and riverside areas, offering a close-up experience of the daily routine.
 Cycling, however, has challenges due to the city's traffic.

 Bicycle infrastructure is non-existent in Assiut.
 No dedicated cycling lanes exist.